-2. The Project May Have Significant Impacts on Animals as a Result of Window Collisions.
+5. The Project May Have Significant Impacts on Animals as a Result of Window Collisions.

-Dr. Smallwood also indicates that the Project will have potential impacts on birds colliding with the Project's clear glass windows.
-Smallwood, p.
+Window collisions are often characterized as either the second or third largest source of anthropogenic-caused bird mortality, yet the SMND fails to disclose, analyze, or mitigate this potentially significant impact.
+Dr. Smallwood concludes that the Project will have potential impacts on birds colliding with the Project's clear glass windows.
+Smallwood (Feb.
+9, 2018), p.
 14. "Wildlife will be killed and injured by the windows of the Zeiss Innovation Center."
 Id. at 27.
-"Wetlands and trees are depicted just far enough from the glass façades to enable birds alighting from them to gain sufficient speed upon arrival at the windows that they will not survive the ensuing collisions.
+"If built as proposed, the Zeiss Innovation Center would likely kill hundreds of birds per year for as many years as the buildings stand."
+Smallwood (March 5, 2018), p.
+4. "Wetlands and trees are depicted just far enough from the glass façades to enable birds alighting from them to gain sufficient speed upon arrival at the windows that they will not survive the ensuing collisions.
 The building as planned would contribute to an ongoing national catastrophe in bird collision deaths caused by poorly planned incorporation of windows into building designs."
-Id. at 14.
-Window collisions are often characterized as either the second or third largest source of anthropogenic-caused bird mortality, yet the SMND made no attempt to analyze this potentially significant impact.
-An EIR is required to fully analyze and mitigate this impact.
+Smallwood (Feb.
+9, 2018), p.
+14. An EIR is required to fully analyze and mitigate this impact.